Somewhere to live

 - health and wellbeing.

-Homes awarded the DQM receive an enhanced payment for residents who have:
+Care homes will receive the enhanced payment for those people who have:

-- complex and frequent needs which require regular attention from specialist staff
+- complex and frequent needs which require enhanced and regular attention from staff with specialist training or high level skills and/ or

 - behaviour that places them or other people at risk.